Charles S. Klabunde: Early work

 In style, his early drawings, and prints could be described as fantasy art.
 They could also be described as a cross between the woodcuts of Albrecht Dürer and illustrations for Grimm's Fairy Tales.
 He creates symbolic vignettes using Medieval or Renaissance figures and settings, to which the viewer may apply his own interpretations.

-Klabunde's black-and-white or color etchings featured highly complex, and fascinating imagery.
+Klabunde's black-and-white or color etchings featured highly complex imagery.
 What seem at first to be simple fantasy pictures are much more.

-Typically, the artist's etchings were full of Gothick elements (Hellmouths, gargoyles, and elaborate tracery) and fantastic details (acrobats dangling from ropes presumably suspended on skyhooks, and cablecars with dragons on their roofs.)
-These technically astounding scenes require several viewings to appreciate fully.
-However, his best prints are his least fussy ones, works such as Icarus and The Puppeteer which feature unexpected arrangements of a limited number of figures.
+Many of the artist's etchings include Gothick elements (such as Hellmouths, gargoyles, and elaborate tracery) and imaginative or improbable depictions (such as acrobats dangling from ropes presumably suspended on skyhooks, and cablecars with dragons on their roofs).
+Other works, such as Icarus and The Puppeteer, are more technical in nature, featuring unexpected arrangements of a limited number of figures.

 Later work

 While many artists employ drawings either as preliminary studies for paintings or separate statements, Klabunde's are both.
 While serving to guide the compositions of his large oils on canvas, they are also finished statements in their own right.

 Klabunde is sometimes compared to Francis Bacon, as the two artists share an ability to create the sense of an encounter with a palpable human presence placed in a frontal pose at the center of the composition, invariably against dark backgrounds that cast the figures in stark relief.
 While Bacon assaults the viewer with the visceral jolt of seeing the human image flayed like a side of beef, Klabunde confronts us with the culture shock of a spiritual tradition far different from our own.

 By 2002, Klabunde had moved from inner demons and internal fantasies toward a new affirmation of life.
 This was a natural consequence of his move away from nihilism and existentialism, toward spiritual transcendence.
-Now the bodies that he presents are ideally beautiful in the majestic series of very large pencil drawing poetically entitled Burned by the Fire of Our Dreams.
+From this point, the bodies he rendered exemplified ideals of beauty in the majestic series of very large pencil drawing poetically entitled Burned by the Fire of Our Dreams.